pomettini/red-viper/playdate/NOTES.md

 but the lever for affine-heavy games is **frameskip** (skip whole frames for "feel"), or trading affine resolution for speed — not micro-opt.

+## 2026-05-30 — Frameskip "feel" mode (runtime, system menu) — works, with a cache bonus

+Added a runtime "Frame skip" selector to the Playdate system menu (Off/Skip 1/2/3) via addOptionsMenuItem — doesn't steal game input.
+The interpreter runs every Playdate frame (VB timing/logic stay correct); only the VIP composite + blit are gated by a skip counter.
+The tile cache catches up on the next rendered frame, so skipping is visually-only and safe.

+Measured (Mario's Tennis): full-screen affine scene per-frame wall time ~64 ms (Skip 0) → ~38 ms (Skip 1) → ~30 ms (Skip 2); court gameplay ~40 ms
+(Skip 1) → ~25 ms (Skip 2, ~40 fps).
+Game motion stays real-time; the screen
+just refreshes at 25/17/12 Hz.

+Unexpected bonus: at the SAME game location, `int` (CPU emulation) itself fell from ~28 ms (Skip 1) to ~18 ms (Skip 2) for identical VB cycles.
+Cause: the renderer evicts the interpreter's hot working set from the 16 KB cache; skipping renders leaves the CPU running with a warmer cache.
+So frameskip helps twice — directly (less render) and indirectly (less cache pollution).
+This is the "feel" lever for render-heavy / affine games.

 ## HONEST CHECKPOINT before the dispatcher (step 3d)

 The straight-line translator is complete and trustworthy.
 What remains for a